martinpaljak/GlobalPlatformPro/README.md

         java -jar gp.jar -emv -unlock

-   note that you will have to use ```--relax``` option after this operation to get rid of the warning about needed diversification, which is not true any more.
+   \* note that you will have to use ```--relax``` option after this operation to get rid of the warning about probably needed diversification, which is not true any more.

  * Show APDU-s sent to the card: